 The Apothecary paused his brow knit, “for the purposes of this discussion assume that time tends towards linearity.
 There are localized examples of time acting nonlinearly, but those situations are almost always induced by an external force.
 What I mean by time being a dimension is that it can theoretically be traversed in any direction, though it would be highly dangerous to do so.
 Mortals such as ourselves are sadly relegated to traveling the dimension of time in a single direction.
 The limited nature of our ability to move through four dimensions compounds the difficulty of traveling through the mists.”

-While the Asura was speaking a short pale man in orange and black robes entered though the pub-tent’s front flap.
-He paused upon entering to hold the flap open for a horrific amalgam of bone and flesh that was following him.
+While the Asura was speaking the tent’s front flap opened letting in an uncomfortably warm breeze.
+The wind was howling and thick clouds of dust could be seen swirling beyond the door.
+A short pale man in orange and black robes entered.
+He paused to hold the flap open for a horrific amalgam of bone and flesh that was following him.
 Few of the patrons paid the bone horror any mind.
 Since the Searing most citizens of Ascalon kept themselves well armed at all times, grimly vigilant against Charr attacks.
 A necromancer’s minion simply represented another body between them and a Charr’s arrow.
 Merados waved at the necromancer who replied with a nod and followed his minion to the table.

 When he arrived the necromancer pulled a chair out and stood behind it while his minion seated itself.
 This close to the minion The Apothecary could smell lilac perfume and he noted skittering green runes carved into the minion’s exposed bones.
 The Apothecary blinked in surprise, before turning a quizzical look at Merados.

 “Apothecary, meet Shongaqu Staimoto,” Merados gestured to the necromancer, “Shongaqu, The Apothecary.”